nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick. 👋🏻

 Hi!
 My name is Nick Taylor.
-I'm a Senior Software Engineer at [OpenSauced](https://opensauced.pizza).
 I'm a fan of Open Source and have a growing interest in serverless and edge computing.
 I'm not a big fan of spiders, but I know they're doing good work eating bugs.
 I also [live stream](https://nickyt.live).

 I am a <em>big</em> fan of TypeScript, JavaScript, Node, and all things frontend.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and rugby a long time ago.